T. Logan Metesh

 Tround.
 However, a cylinder adapter could be purchased, which allowed the shooter to fire traditional handgun ammunition.
 Next up was the Model 1500, which had interchangeable barrels and could fire .38, .30, and .22 caliber trounds.
 This model was also available with a carbine conversion kit to turn the revolver into a rifle.

-Shortly after introduction to the public, Mechanix Illustrated magazine featured an article on the new gun.
+Shortly after its introduction to the public, Mechanix Illustrated magazine featured an article on the new gun.
 Its author called it "as versatile as a six-armed monkey."
 While the analogy may seem to be an unusual way to praise Dardick’s creation, it proved to be accurate in a way the author never intended: just like there’s no such thing as a six-armed monkey, there’s also no such thing as a commercially-successful, magazine-fed revolver that fires rounds from a plastic triangle.

 The public never embraced his concept and Dardick’s trounds remain little more than a footnote in the advancement of ammunition.